MikeNzmbh/Central-Books/submission/proposal_draft.md

 ## Proposed Solution

-I've built a working prototype of an **agentic accounting engine** that sits on top of an existing bookkeeping SaaS (CERN Books, a Django-based invoicing and expense tracking app).
+I've built a working prototype of an **agentic accounting engine** that sits on top of an existing bookkeeping SaaS (Clover Books, a Django-based invoicing and expense tracking app).

 ### What It Does